-Simple, healthy, and satisfying, this recipe by Gayle Pirie of San Francisco’s Foreign Cinema restaurant keeps well in the fridge for up to a week, making it something you’ll want to create over and over again as a guiltless snack, green salad embellishment, or sensational side dish.
-FYI, garam masala, an Indian spice blend, can be found at many grocery stores and Indian markets.
-12 baby beets 11⁄2 cups beluga lentils (small black lentils)
+Simple, healthy, and satisfying, this fresh and flavorful recipe for beets and lentils by Gayle Pirie of San Francisco’s Foreign Cinema restaurant is approachable and transformative.
+It looks and feels fancy, yet is loaded with nothing but the good stuff.
+Also, it keeps well in the fridge for up to a week, making it something you’ll want to create over and over again as a fabulous snack, green salad embellishment, or sensational side dish.

 - 12 baby beets